Etourne-Organization/etourne/README.md

 4. Install all the packages using: `npm install`.
 5. To start the bot, run: `pm2 start bin/doppler-run.sh`. **Make sure to setup [PM2](https://pm2.io/) beforehand**.

-## Instruction to self host Supabase
+## Instructions to self host Supabase

 Supabase provides in-depth explanation about self hosting on their [website](https://supabase.com/docs/guides/self-hosting/docker).
 Below is the summary of what needs to be done with this app: